broadinstitute/gatk/README.md

 * To run a non-Spark tool, or to run a Spark tool locally, the syntax is: **`./gatk-launch ToolName toolArguments`**.

+* Tool arguments that allow multiple values, such as -I, can be supplied on the command line using a file with the extension ".args".
+Each line of the file should contain a single value for the argument.

 * Examples:

   ```